chicagolug/chicagolug-pelican/content/faq.rst

 What will go into the next release?
 -----------------------------------
-It is hard to predict with certainty, but you can either take a peak at `linux-next`_ or read the `Linux Weather Forecast`_, where Jonathan Corbet provides a broad forecast of what will likely be included into the next mainline release.
+It is hard to predict with certainty, but you can either take a peek at `linux-next`_ or read the `Linux Weather Forecast`_, where Jonathan Corbet provides a broad forecast of what will likely be included into the next mainline release.